govardhanhl/Cyber-security---Task-1/README.md

 | 445 | SMB | Vulnerable to ransomware | Disable SMB if not required |
 | 3389 | RDP | Remote login attacks | Use strong passwords or disable if unused |

+## Summary
+From the scan, I learned that open ports can reveal critical services to attackers.
+Securing or closing unused ports reduces the attack surface and improves overall network security.

+## Learning Outcome
+Gained understanding of port scanning, open ports, and network reconnaissance.

 ## ⚙️ All Nmap Commands Used

 Below are all the practical Nmap commands used to perform the port scanning task and related analysis.